Loading Events

 The final series presented in the exhibition is based on footage taken from surveillance and combat drones.
 Due to the low resolution of the drone’s cameras, dynamic disposal, and vertical perspective, the captured figures are abstracted, evoking futurist sculptures or fantastic insects.

-Lesiaʼs works have been shown in solo and group exhibitions, among others at Ukrainian Museum in New York (US); MUSEUM DE FUNDATIE (NL), Albertinum, Dresden (DE); Collateral Event of the 59th International Art Exhibition the Venice Biennial, Venice (IT); The European Parliament (BE); Museum Folkwang (DE); Fridman Gallery, NYC (US), Voloshyn Gallery Miami (USA).
+Khomenkoʼs works have been shown in solo and group exhibitions, among others at the Ukrainian Museum in New York (US); Museum de Fundatie, Zwolle (NL), Albertinum, Dresden (DE); Collateral Event of the 59th International Art Exhibition the Venice Biennial, Venice (IT); the European Parliament (BE); Museum Folkwang (DE); Fridman Gallery, NYC (US), Voloshyn Gallery, Miami (US).

 Khomenko’s works have been covered and reviewed by The New York Times, The Brooklyn Rail, The Washington Post, The New Yorker, The Art Newspaper, and Frieze, among others.
-She was taking part in panels and public talks in MoMA, NY, NY (2022), Eastern Connecticut State University Willimantic, CT (2022), James Gallery at CUNY, NY (2023), Florida State University Museum of Fine Arts, Tallahassee, FL (2023), Scandinavia House, NY, NY (2023).
+She has taken part in panels and public talks at the MoMA, NY, NY (2022), the Eastern Connecticut State University, Willimantic, CT (2022), the James Gallery at CUNY, NY (2023), the Florida State University Museum of Fine Arts, Tallahassee, FL (2023), the Scandinavia House, NY, NY (2023).

 She currently lives in New York City, NY, USA.